pebreo/pebreo.github.io/endgame/addendum.md

 These are just a few examples that highlight the extraordinary nature of these inventions and insights.
 They have fundamentally changed our lives, expanded our possibilities, and continue to shape the world we live in.

 ## In-progress : blockchain
-Absolutely!
-Blockchain technology deserves a place among these extraordinary inventions for its revolutionary potential:
+Blockchain technology is a combination of an electronic ledger, peer-to-peer file netorking, cryptography, and several other technologies.
+Heres more ibformstion:

 **Decentralized Trust:**  Blockchain removes the need for a central authority to verify transactions and record data.
 This creates a system of trust and transparency, where everyone on the network can verify the accuracy and authenticity of information.
 This has the potential to revolutionize various industries by: